convidera/janina-voting-app/README.md

 ./devops exit
 ```

+\
+\
-Run server in backend, more options can be appended:
+Run server in backend, more options for original command can be appended:

 ```bash
 ./devops runserver